MultisampledNight/MultisampledNight/README.md

 ## How to contact me

 It's probably better if you just look at the author's email of a recent commit, as I might forget updating here.
 Or you just use the platform/communication way you met me on.

+About my nick: Technically it's `MultisampledNight`, or `multisn8` (notice the capitalization) for short, but Multi, Multisn or any other variants are also okay.
+About the pronouns, again, technically they are he/him, but I won't be mad if you miss them (Actually I'm the opinion that it shouldn't matter at all, but that's another story).